cesarsotovalero/cesarsotovalero.github.io/_posts/2021-05-28-use-custom-latex-macros-to-boost-your-writing-productivity.md

 ---
 layout: post
-title: Use custom LaTeX macros to boost your writing productivity
+title: Use Custom LaTeX Macros to Boost your Writing Productivity
-subtitle: And forget about these numeric glitches in your document
+subtitle: Forget About the Annoying Numerical Glitches in your Document
 tags: latex tutorial
 description: LaTeX macros allow increasing productivity by avoiding typing repetitive LaTeX commands.
 In this tutorial, I show you how to use them.
 published: true